What is a Bay Light?

 Both fixtures can be suspended from chains or hooks, or they are mounted directly to the ceiling.
 But their opposing settings play a huge role in determining how they are installed.

-Alternatively, you’ll find that low bay lights are a little less flexible.
+Low bays are a little less flexible.
 Since they are designed for spaces with lower ceilings, there is much less room for them to hang.
-Because of this, low bay lights are mounted as close to the ceiling as possible.
+Because of this, low bays are mounted as close to the ceiling as possible.

 6. Input Voltage